FILES MANAGERS 12-20-2024

 Main Features:

 - Copy the complete Flight Model, Weapon Loadouts 3D Model and Skins files in order to create a whole pack.
-The pack will be formed by all files that determine aircraft behaviour and look independent of being original and stored inside the CDF files or modified and provided by another addon.
+The pack will be formed by all files that determine aircraft behavior and look independent of being original and stored inside the CDF files or modified and provided by another addon.

 - The snapshot creation and restore are governed by batch files, that can be modified to extend the process to other simulation aspects that are not currently covered.
 These aspects include the user interface aspects like hanger screens, b&w selection photos and floating menus.